kaifuchenlab/kaifuchenlab.github.io/2.team/index.md

 **Bo Xia, Ph.D.**
 11/2016 ~ 12/2019
-Xia received a Ph.D. degree in Biochemistry and Molecular Biology from the Clemson University, and is a master in Computer Science at Georgia Tech.
+Bo received a Ph.D. degree in Biochemistry and Molecular Biology from the Clemson University, and is a master in Computer Science at Georgia Tech.
 After staying in the lab for 3 years, Bo has to moved to Canada due to limitation of his Canadian Permanent Residency and later joined the Amazon.

+**Chongming Jiang, Ph.D.**
+7/2017 ~ 9/2019
+Chongming received his Ph.D. degree from Sun Yat-sen University and he was a co-mentored bioinformatics postdoctoral researcher in the lab.
+Chongming is currently an Assistant Professor at the Terasaki Institute for Biomedical Innovation

 **Yiwen Bu, Ph.D.**
 5/2018 ~ 04/2019